os-kon/drejection-isestimation/README.md

 conda activate drej-ise
 ```

-then installed the required packages using:
+then install the required packages using:

 ```shell
 pip install -r requirements.txt